 The process from this point forward for all complete applications is as follows:

-- anticipated to begin in the month of May 2013 (and continue throughout the processing cycle), the college's financial aid office certifies the applicant's eligibility to participate in the MTI Scholarship Program
+- the college's financial aid office certifies the applicant's eligibility to participate in the MTI Scholarship Program

-- once ISAC receives the certification from the college, the applicant is notified of eligibility status as follows (the earliest ISAC will send eligibility notices is late summer of 2013):
+- once ISAC receives the certification from the college, the applicant is notified of eligibility status as follows:

 - Notices of Eligibility are sent to those applicants who qualify as "eligible and funded" (i.e., are awarded a scholarship).
 Colleges request payment each term for those applicants who qualify as eligible and continue to meet all eligibility requirements, including enrollment.

 - Notification is sent to applicants who qualify as eligible but, due to limited funding, are not awarded a scholarship.

 - Notices of Ineligibility are sent to those applicants who do not qualify as eligible (i.e., are not awarded a scholarship), as certified by the college.